Change Password

 Note that dtx must be one of {0, 1, 2}.

-Through the two parameters, Node2Vec provides a way of controlling the trade-off between exploration and exploitation during random walk generation, which leads to representations obeying a spectrum of equivalences from homophily to structural equivalence.
+Through the two parameters, Node2Vec enables control over the trade-off between exploration and exploitation during random walk generation.
+This flexibility allows the algorithm to learn node representations that span a spectrum—from homophily to structural equivalence.

 2. Node Embeddings

-The node sequences obtained from the random walks serve as input to the Skip-gram model.
-SGD is used to optimize the model's parameters based on the prediction error, and the model is optimized by techniques such as negative sampling and subsampling.
+The node sequences generated from random walks serve as input to the Skip-gram model.
+SGD is used to optimize the model's parameters based on the prediction errors, and the model is optimized by techniques such as negative sampling and subsampling.

 Considerations